grafana/grafana/contribute/backend/database.md

 ## `SQLStore`

 As opposed to a `sqlstore` handler, the `SQLStore` is a service itself.
-Like the handler, the `SQLStore` is responsible to store and retrieve objects, to and from the database.
+Like the handler, the `SQLStore` is responsible for storing and retrieving objects, to and from the database.

 To use the `SQLStore`, inject it in your service struct: